-2.2 Ectoparasite control with registered insecticide (or acaricide) products labeled for use on laboratory mice is permissible if applied externally to both test and control animals not less than seven days prior to start of test, if applied at rates not exceeding those permitted by the registered label, and if the pesticide used is not known or believed to potentiate the effects of anticoagulant rodenticides.
+2.2 Ectoparasite control with appropriate concentrations of carbaryl, malathion or pyrethrum dusts is permissible if applied externally to both test and control animals not less than seven days prior to start of test.

-3. Apparatus
+Apparatus

 - 3.1 Mice may be housed individually or in single-sex groups of 5 or 10 mice per group.
-Mice should be placed in solid-bottom all-metal cages designed to hold laboratory mice or in specially constructed or modified cages suitable for maintaining house mice for this type of study.
+The mice should be placed in solid-bottom all-metal cages designed to hold laboratory mice or in specially constructed or modified cages suitable for maintaining house mice for this type of study.
 If mice are housed singly, cages must have a bottom surface area of at least 500 cm2.
-If mice are group-caged, each enclosure must have a bottom surface area of at least 2,000 cm2 (2.15 ft2). - 3.2 If subjects are group-caged, provide shelters in both the test and control cages.
+If mice are group-caged, enclosures must have a bottom surface area of at least 2000 cm2 (2.15 ft2). - 3.2 If subjects are group-caged, provide shelters in both test and control cages.
 Empty soup or beverage cans, with one end removed, slightly flattened to prevent rolling, have been found satisfactory for this purpose.
-Use two cans for every five mice in the enclosure.
+Use at least four shelters if 10-mouse sub-groupings are used.
+Use at least three shelters for subgroupings of five mice.